Gynko/friidrett/README.md

 }
 ```

-We can use be used in our components like this:
+Having this, we can then use them in our components like this:

 ```css
 .my-button {